-+ Three Brothers – cute ambiance.
-It’s close to Vanderbuilt University so a popular place for college students.
+- Three Brothers – cute ambiance.
+It’s close to Vanderbilt University so a popular place for college students.

 Nashville is definitely a food lover’s paradise.
 We had some really amazing meals that might just have been the highlight of the trip.